codylindley/k-ui-react-jquery-wrappers/packages/treeList/README.md

 # kendo-ui-react-jquery-treelist

-The Kendo UI for jQuery treelist widget wrapped as a React component.
+The Kendo UI for jQuery TreeList widget wrapped as a React component.

 ***WARNING:*** Must install professional version of Kendo UI using credentials.